ghex-org/hwcart/README.md

           0   0   0   0
         0   0   0   0
 ```
+There are 8 NUMA nodes on this 2-socket system, and the printout above shows which ranks
+are bound to which NUMA node.

 ## Cartesian communicator API
 `hwcart` provides functions to obtain a Cartesian index from the MPI rank: